 Pretty much covers all the sounds someone makes while they dare to go on living.

-After reading all this (making sure my eyeballs didn’t make any noise) and chewing over the information very quietly, I came to the conclusion that some misophoiacs, particularly Tabachneck, are doubly afflicted- with misophonia and extreme rudeness and obnoxiousness.
+After reading all this (making sure my eyeballs didn’t make any noise) and chewing over the information very quietly, I came to the conclusion that some misophoiacs, particularly Tabachneck, are doubly afflicted: With misophonia and extreme rudeness and obnoxiousness.

-He was like the drunk who can’t understand why everyone else is acting like such an ass.
+He’s like the drunk who can’t understand why everyone else is acting like such an ass.